UVic-Data-Science-for-SE/course/slides/ethics.md

 2. It's fine; unlikely means 20% chance of action
 3. But 40/100 people in B were wrongly predicted to be likely to do something!

+See also ["21 Types of Fairness"](https://shubhamjain0594.github.io/post/tlds-arvind-fairness-definitions/) by Arvind Narayanan.

 ----
 # Collaboration
 Who and what do we work with?
 Surveillance equipment for totalitarian regimes?
 Face recognition for drones used by a powerful military?
 Do we hand over user info for any legal request?